-52 A pure sample of muons is obtained by demanding consistency of the extrapolated Si track

-53 position and the position measured in the muon chambers.
-Also, the energy registered by the pressed by imposing an isolation requirement based on the sum of the p_T of tracks within a narrow cone centered on the muon.
+A pure sample of muons is obtained by demanding consistency of the extrapolated Si track position and the position measured in the muon chambers.
+Also, the energy registered by the ECAL and HCAL must be consistent with the expectation for a muon of the given energy [12]

-54 ECAL and HCAL must be consistent with the expectation for a muon of the given energy [12].

-55 Non-prompt muons, refered to as "fake" muons here, coming from meson decays are sup-
+ECAL and HCAL must be consistent with the expectation for a muon of the given energy [12].
+Non-prompt muons, refered to as "fake" muons here, coming from meson decays are supnarrow cone centered on the muon.